-Lesli has two children and lives in Kansas City, MO with her husband.
+Lesli has two children and lives in Amarillo, TX with her husband.
 Both Lesli and her son are dyslexic, which peaked her desire to learn more about dyslexia and therefore changing her life from a full-time mom and substitute teacher to a spirited dyslexia specialist.
 She has tutored and screened for dyslexia since 2007.

 We, Kelly and Lesli, became friends long before we ever discovered our passion for helping children and families with dyslexia.
 We first met while supporting our two young boys on the sidelines of the T-ball field, and an enduring friendship formed.

 When two of Kelly's children began to struggle in school, we didn't know what to do or how to help them.
 Nothing seemed to make learning easier, so we began to investigate what could be causing their learning difficulties.
 When we found out that dyslexia was the culprit, we did everything we could to equip ourselves with the knowledge and tools needed to empower Kelly's children.
 This led us to become certified dyslexia tutors and subsequently enroll in a 48-hour graduate-level course taught by Susan Barton, a renowned dyslexia expert, that enabled us to screen for dyslexia.
 As a result of these experiences, Lesli discovered that both she and her son also had dyslexia.